kanaverse/bakana/README.md

 ## Saving configurations

 Given an analysis state, we can save its configuration via the `serializeAnalysis()` function.
-This returns an object that contains the analysis parameters, which can then be converted to JSON and saved to file.
+This returns an object that contains the analysis parameters, which can then be converted to JSON and saved to file for later use.

 ```js
 let saved = [];